sahil7879/backstage-cap-3d/lab guides/lab11 download and install minikube kubectl and argocd.md

 echo "$(cat kubectl.sha256)  kubectl" | sha256sum --check

 sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
-// you can check the instalation using this command
+// you can check the instalation using this command kubectl get nodes kubectl get pods -n kube-system
 ```
   installing argo
 keep in mind that you are installing argocd in kubernetes using deployments  so install kubernetes first